GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 ### Before the gHack
 1. Identify the participants and a stakeholder/point of contact from the customer and collect all email addresses.
 	1. The [stakeholder](#know-your-audience) will help with, the [GCP Environment](#gcp-subscription), [Workstation security](#workstation-security) and [registration and invites](#registration-and-invites).
+	1. **NOTE:** If you're hosting a multi-customer gHack, it could be difficult to get a lot of information about your attendees ahead of time.
+This is to be expected and since you'll be running in a Qwiklabs environment, there won't be GCP and Security issues.
 1. Pick a gHack to run [from the catalog](https://ghacks.dev/#the-ghacks-collection) and review it with the stakeholder.
 1. [Recruit enough coaches](#hack-coaches) as early as possible.
 5 students to 1 coach; 10 to 1 if you're in a pinch.
 1. Work with the stakeholder (**AT LEAST** 2 weeks prior) to see if running the gHack in the customer's environment is possible.